Eqnerret/js-for-react-native-11046896/README.md

 ### Task 1: Array Manipulation

-- **Description:**  The function processArray accepts an array of numbers as input and generates a new array based on certain rules.
+- **Description:**  The function "processArray" accepts an array of numbers as input and generates a new array based on certain rules.
 In the resulting array, every even number is squared, and every odd number is tripled.

 ### Task 2: Formatting Array Strings